travis-ci/dpl/README.md

  * **memory_size**: Optional.
 The amount of memory in MB to allocate to this Lambda.
 Defaults to 128.
  * **runtime**: Optional.
 The Lambda runtime to use.
 Defaults to `node`.
  * **publish**: If `true`, a [new version](http://docs.aws.amazon.com/lambda/latest/dg/versioning-intro.html#versioning-intro-publish-version) of the Lambda function will be created instead of replacing the code of the existing one.
  * **subnet_ids**: Optional.
 List of subnet IDs to be added to the function.
 Needs the `ec2:DescribeSubnets` and `ec2:DescribeVpcs` permission for the user of the access/secret key to work.
+If set, then security_group_ids must be provided.
  * **security_group_ids**: Optional.
 List of security group IDs to be added to the function.
 Needs the `ec2:DescribeSecurityGroups` and `ec2:DescribeVpcs` permission for the user of the access/secret key to work.
+If set, then subnet_ids must be provided.
  * **dead_letter_arn**: Optional.
 ARN to an SNS or SQS resource used for the dead letter queue.
 [More about DLQs here](https://docs.aws.amazon.com/lambda/latest/dg/dlq.html).
  * **tracing_mode**: Optional.
 "Active" or "PassThrough" only.
 Default is "PassThrough".
 Needs the `xray:PutTraceSegments` and `xray:PutTelemetryRecords` on the role for this to work.
 [More on
  Active Tracing here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html).
  * **environment_variables**: Optional.
 List of Environment Variables to add to the function, needs to be in the format of `KEY=VALUE`.
 Can be encrypted for added security.
  * **kms_key_arn**: Optional.
 KMS key ARN to use to encrypt `environment_variables`.
  * **function_tags**: Optional.
 List of tags to add to the function, needs to be in the format of `KEY=VALUE`.
 Can be encrypted for added security.
  * **event_source_arn**: Optional.
 The ARN of the resource which is to be used as the event source.
-Current support is only for `LATEST`  as the event source starting position.
 [More about Event Sources here](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html).
  * **event_source_enabled**: Optional.
 If `false` the event source will not trigger the lambda.
 Default is `true`.
- * **event_source_batch_size**: Optional.
+ * **batch_size**: Optional.
 The number of batches to retrieve off the event source.
 Defaults to 1.
+ * **starting_position**: Optional.
+The position in the DynamoDB or Kinesis stream where AWS Lambda should start reading.
+Allowed values are `LATEST`, `TRIM_HORIZON` and `AT_TIMESTAMP`
+ * **starting_position_timestamp**: Optional.
+The timestamp in ISO8601 of the data record from which to start reading.
+Used with starting_position `AT_TIMESTAMP`.

  For a list of all [permissions for Lambda, please refer to the documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-api-permissions-ref.html).